rtts/djhtml/README.md

 ## pre-commit configuration

-You can use DjHTML as a [pre-commit](https://pre-commit.com/) hook to automatically indent your templates upon each commit.
+The best way to use DjHTML is as a [pre-commit](https://pre-commit.com/) hook, so all your HTML, CSS and JavaScript files will automatically be indented upon every commit.

 First, install pre-commit: